Omar Bradley: Early life and education

 to $ today) boilermaker at the Wabash Railroad when he was encouraged by his Sunday school teacher at Central Christian Church in Moberly to take the entrance examination for the United States Military Academy (USMA) at West Point, New York.
 Bradley had been saving his money to enter the University of Missouri in Columbia, where he intended to study law.
 He finished second in the West Point placement exams, held at Jefferson Barracks Military Post in St. Louis, Missouri.
 The first-place winner was unable to accept the Congressional appointment, however, and the nomination was passed to Bradley in August 1911.

-While Bradley was attending the academy, his devotion to sports prevented him from excelling academically; but he still ranked 44th in a class of 164.
+While Bradley was attending the academy, he did not excel academically; but still ranked 44th in a class of 164.
 He was a baseball star and often played on semi-pro teams for no remuneration (to ensure his eligibility as an amateur to represent the academy).
 He was considered one of the most outstanding college players in the nation during his junior and senior seasons at West Point, noted as both a power hitter and an outfielder, with one of the best arms in his day.
 He rejected multiple offers to play professional baseball, choosing to pursue his Army career.

 While stationed at West Point as an instructor, in 1923 Bradley became a Freemason.
 He became a member of the West Point Lodge #877, Highland Falls, New York and continued with them until his death.

 Bradley married Mary Quayle (1892–1965), who had grown up across the street from him in Moberly.
 Her father, the town's popular police chief, had died when she was young.
 The pair attended Central Christian Church and Moberly High School together.
 On the cover of the 1910 Moberly High School yearbook, The Salutar, they were shown across from each other, although they did not date during those years.
 His picture bore the description "calculative" and hers "linguistic."
 She earned a college degree in education.